kaihanau/gcal_extraction/README.md

    - Enable the Google Calendar API
    - Create OAuth 2.0 credentials
    - Download the credentials JSON file and save it as `credentials.json` in the project directory

-4. Configure your database connection parameters in the script (replace placeholders)

 ### Domain-Wide Delegation Setup (for accessing multiple calendars)